This post provides Nurture materials (curricula) to support positive change for health in our world.

-How did we survive the plague of the pyramids?
+I’ll start with a question: How did we survive the plague of the food pyramids?

 Thank goodness for Michelle Obama and her efforts to create a healthy and easy-to-understand visual aid to illustrate nutritional guidelines.

 I had the honor of meeting Michelle Obama with my daughter in 2012.
 It was a BEAUTIFUL celebration of food and lots of fun.
-Here is a link to a recipe book that commemorated the event along with a fun picture:
+Here is a fun picture:

-Yes, MyPlate was a huge step in the right direction.
-MyPlate is a nutritional icon that I’m happy to see on the walls of school lunchrooms.
+MyPlate was a huge step in the right direction.
+MyPlate is a nutritional icon that I’m happy to see on the walls of school lunchrooms today.
 Keeping it simple, here are the key take-aways that Nurture teaches with MyPlate:

 - Make half of your plate fruits and veggies, with an emphasis on the veggies!